Our work, present and past

 “Beautiful ballads are punctuated by big production numbers – all of which stay with you long after the curtain call.”

-Jannuary 18 and 19, 2013 at The Alcove Theater, 414 Mason Street, San Francisco
+January 18 and 19, 2013 at The Alcove Theater, 414 Mason Street, San Francisco

-Directed by Jonathan F. Rosen with Music Direction by Ben Prince, “Round One Cabaret” was the third in a series of unique showcases devoted to new songs by San Francisco Bay Area writers and composers of musical theater.
+With Music Direction by Ben Prince, “Round One Cabaret” was the third in a series of unique showcases devoted to new songs by San Francisco Bay Area writers and composers of musical theater.
 The theme of the November showcase: “Taking Charge in a Crazy World.”
 It featured an eclectic mix of songs mostly in the contemporary Broadway style.

-The composers and lyricists (whose works were selected from dozens of submissions) are a who’s who of Bay Area rising talent: Peter Alexander, Billie Cox, Paul James Frantz, Richard Jennings, Bill Johnson, Sandy Kasten, Allison Lovejoy, Michael Lunsford and Peter Master. , The ensemble consisted of six talented performers, many of whom are staples of the local musical theater scene: David Bicha, Helen Laroche, Jihan Sibar, Ernie Tovar, Rana Weber, and Ted Zoldan.
+The composers and lyricists (whose works were selected from dozens of submissions) are a who’s who of Bay Area rising talent: Peter Alexander, Billie Cox, Paul James Frantz, Richard Jennings, Bill Johnson, Sandy Kasten, Allison Lovejoy, Michael Lunsford and Peter Master.
+The ensemble consisted of six talented performers, many of whom are staples of the local musical theater scene: David Bicha, Helen Laroche, Jihan Sibar, Ernie Tovar, Rana Weber and Ted Zoldan.

 “Absolutely San Francisco” is a fun and poignant one-woman musical allegory about the SF take on the American Dream.
 In the show, we get on an imaginary cable car with Sunshine – a free-spirited daughter of the 60s – on her quest to find a powerful person to help her fight City Hall – and the meter maids threatening to impound her shopping cart.
-The insightful, whimsical book and lyrics by New Musical Theater of San Francisco Artistic Director Anne Nygren Doherty turn the city stereotypes inside out and reveal the heart and soul of a city where the atypical is typical – where hippies, drifters and dreamers rub elbows with striving immigrants and the top 1% of the ,1%., The audience is both entertained and deeply moved by the hidden bonds that tie these seemingly disparate people together.
+The insightful, whimsical book and lyrics by New Musical Theater of San Francisco Artistic Director Anne Nygren Doherty turn the city's stereotypes inside-out and reveal the heart and soul of a city where the atypical is typical – where hippies, drifters and dreamers rub elbows with striving immigrants and the top 1% of the 1%.
+The audience is both entertained and deeply moved by the hidden bonds that tie these seemingly disparate people together.

-“Absolutely San Francisco is Absolutely Fabulous,- Ed Attanasio, Northside SF
+“Absolutely San Francisco is Absolutely Fabulous"- Ed Attanasio, Northside SF

-- ,Fun and Funny, – SF Bay Times
+"Fun and Funny!" – SF Bay Times

-- …an intimate look at San Francisco through the eyes of a gifted artist…- Half Moon Bay Blog
+"…an intimate look at San Francisco through the eyes of a gifted artist…" - Half Moon Bay Blog

-- Featured on AOL City’s Best,
+Featured on AOL City’s Best

 Recommended on Betty’s List,